kkkddder/BuildingNYC/README.md

 All together, our study site at this point included 1284 lots in 2009 (before Sandy) and 1276 in 2017 (the most recent year of data available): we extracted this data from PLUTO.

-We were able to find out which owner names referred to both the city and state recovery programs:
+We identified which owner names referred to both the city and state recovery programs:

 NY State Government
 OwnerName = 'HOUSING TRUST FUND COR' OR 'HOUSING TRUST FUND CO' OR 'HOUSING TRUST FUN COR' OR 'HOUSING TRSUT FUND CO' OR  'HOSUING TRUST FUND CO' OR 'HOSING TRUST FUND COR'